 Go now to the Sparkle Effect layer and with the same lens flare brushes(color white) add sparkles on the Christmas ball.
 Add also random sparkles on the sky but not too much because less is more.

-If you want you can add the falling snow texture and set the blend mode to Screen.
+Add the falling snow texture and set the blend mode to Screen.
 You can use these textures snowfall 1 and snowfall 2 with Screen blend mode.
 Also you can download this snow brushes and add snow using the Brush Tool and color #ffffff.

 Add a Gradient Map adjustment layer above the Falling Snow layer.
 Right click and choose Create Clipping Mask or click on the Clip to Layer button to apply the gradient only to the snowing effect layer.
 The colors for the gradient are: #000000(location 0%), #0088ba(location 58%) and #ffffff(location 100%).

 Add this gift box PNG in a new layer below the Falling Snow layer(s).
 Add a clipping mask Levels adjustment to increase the contrast.
 Add a clipping mask Selective Color adjustment to change the color of the gift box.

 Make more copies of the Gift Box layer.
 Rotate and resize like shown in the preview.
 For the foreground boxes you can add a soft Gaussian Blur or a Motion Blur.